earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 vault read -field=foo secret/my-secret
 ```

 This may be helpful in setups where extensive use of build credentials is required.
-Managing a [Vault installation](https://www.vaultproject.io/docs/install), however, is a whole project of its own and going into those details is perhaps a story for another day.
+Managing a [Vault installation](https://www.vaultproject.io/docs/install), however, is a whole project of its own, and going into those details is perhaps a story for another day.

 ## Maintaining Consistency

 Now to turn to a more philosophical aspect of builds.
-A great build setup is one where every engineer can understand what it does fairly quickly and where every engineer can contribute to with minimal to no help at all.
+A great build setup is one where every engineer can understand what it does fairly quickly and where every engineer can contribute with minimal to no help at all.
 Although these principles are obvious goals to have, the norm is quite the opposite.

 Engineers don't have an innate need to mess things up.
 It's not like we wake up in the morning trying to make builds cumbersome and complex for everyone else.
 The issue is usually that builds simply grow organically into an eventual big hairball of mess.